jornada-im/documentation/docs/index.md

 # Information Management at Jornada Basin LTER

-Welcome to the documentation pages for the Jornada Basin LTER Information Management system.
-These pages cover important elements of our research process, research data publishing, data management tools, and public-facing information like the website and data catalog.  **This is a DRAFT document.**
+This is the full documentation for the Jornada Basin LTER Information Management system, covering technical aspects of our data publishing process, data management tools, and administration of public-facing information like the website and data catalog.
+Researchers and data users should start at the [Jornada IM web pages](https://jornada-im.github.io/) to get started with Jornada data management.  **This is a DRAFT document.**

 ### Table of contents